 Melanie Perkins conceived the idea for her business and built her software design company on her mother’s living room couch in Perth, Australia when she was just 19 years old.
-The company, Fusion Yearbooks, was so successful that she dropped out of her university altogether.

 Nine years later, 28-year-old Perkins has founded another multi-million dollar graphic design company, which is why it may come as a surprise that Perkin’s major wasn’t graphic design while she was in college.
 However, after taking a first-year class in digital media in 2005, the soon-to-be entrepreneur fell head over heels.
 She was a hardworking student who picked up on the subject quickly and found herself teaching graphic design workshops to other students.
 While teaching, Perkins noticed that many of them struggled to grasp the basics of the choppily designed software.

 That was when Perkins had a light bulb moment.
 She recalled to the Daily Mail:

 “It was really complex and difficult, and it would take the entire semester to just learn where the buttons were on the software.

 “At the same time Facebook was taking off, and it was so easy to use and everyone was on it.

 “And I just had this belief that in the future it wasn’t going to be as complex to do design work.”

 Two years after taking her first digital media class, Perkins set out to create a user-friendly graphic design software that allowed schools and students to make their own yearbooks.